-A Refurbished product is one that’s been returned to Bose, for any reason.
-It’s then thoroughly inspected, tested and serviced to meet strict Bose sound quality standards—the same as a new product.
+A Certified Refurbished Product is one that’s been returned to Bose, for any reason.
+It’s then thoroughly inspected, tested, and serviced to meet strict Bose sound quality standards — the same as a new product.
 Appearance is closely examined; products occasionally have minor, nearly imperceptible blemishes.
-All Refurbished products have the same warranty as new products.
+All refurbished products have the same warranty as new products.
 And are available only from Bose.
 Quantities are limited.

-We worked hard to make Headphones 700 easy to use.
+Capacitive touch controls make Headphones 700 easy to use.
 The right earcup features capacitive touch sensors, so you can manage volume, calls and music without looking at your phone.
-Low-profile buttons control the power, noise cancelling presets and voice assistant (VPA) access.
-Built-in voice control gets you to your music, messages and information fast.
-And the Bose Music app lets you access selectable EQ, manage your Bluetooth® connections, change your VPA, check your battery life and more.
+Low-profile buttons control the power, noise cancelling presets and your phone’s default voice assistant, like Siri, or Google Assistant and Alexa—to allow fast and effortless access to music, messages and information.*

-Want to watch TV but not disturb anyone else?
-With Bose SimpleSync™ technology, you can pair your Bose Noise Cancelling Headphones 700 with a Bose Soundbar 500 or 700 for a personal TV listening experience.
-Independent volume controls allow you to lower or mute your soundbar while keeping your headphones as loud as you like.
+Watching TV but don’t want to disturb anyone?
+Bose SimpleSync™ technology lets you pair your Bose Noise Cancelling Headphones 700 with a Bose Smart Soundbar for a personal TV listening experience with independent volume control.

-What is the difference between Bose Noise Cancelling Headphones 700 and QuietComfort 35 wireless headphones II?
+What is the difference between Bose Noise Cancelling Headphones 700 and Bose QuietComfort® 45 headphones?